mislav/blog/_posts/2011-06-22-ruby-verbose-mode.md

 obj.should eq(other)
 {% endhighlight %}

-But it doesn't seem exactly right.
+But this doesn't feel the same.

 ### "`*` interpreted as argument prefix"